Propranolol/hydrochlorothiazide (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood vessel disorders, chest pain (angina), congestive heart failure, circulation problems, or a history of mineral imbalance (such as high or low calcium, magnesium, potassium, or sodium in the blood).
-Tell your doctor if you have diabetes, gout, lung problems, lupus, overactive thyroid, or Wolff-Parkinson-White syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood vessel disorders, chest pain (angina), congestive heart failure, diabetes, gout, lung problems, lupus, overactive thyroid, or Wolff-Parkinson-White syndrome.

 Possible Side Effects While Using This Medicine: